 Cruse is committed to continuing professional development and we have a policy of developing the listening skills of all our volunteers.
 Some volunteers undertake further training which enables them to work with children and young people, or to carry out our Initial Client Interviews where we ensure that the most appropriate support is provided.
 Others become involved in answering our phoneline, which is currently being developed to provide telephone support.

 Why volunteer with CBCS?

 There is enormous satisfaction from knowing you make a positive difference to someone's life - one of our volunteers, Mary, said recently, "I still enjoy what I do after over 20 years, each client and outcome is different."
 In addition to this, remember that your expenses will be paid and you could also benefit from further CBCS training (COSCA accredited courses for Working with Children and Young People and Supervision) and continuing personal and professional development, CPD.

 Every hour given by a volunteer contributes towards helping a child or adult face the future knowing that they will have a 'new normal' but never losing the memories thay have of the person who has died.

 "Many, many thanks to you all, you brought real delight and helped make my days more happy and more bright.
 You are truly lovely people who do a wonderful job and I personally have found great benefit from my telephone support and my counselling sessions."

 What should I do next?

-Firstly consider whether you would like to use your skills and experience to support our work, either by training as a skilled listener or by joining one of our dedicated regional support teams.
-Please look through our other pages about Volunteering and Training and then contact us, either at our National Office in Perth 01738 444178 or fill in our on-line Enquiry Form.
+Firstly consider whether you would like to use your skills and experience to support our work, either by training as a skilled listener or by joining one of our dedicated support teams.
+Please look through our other pages about Volunteering and Training and then contact us, either at our Headquarters in Perth 01738 444178 or fill in our on-line Enquiry Form.